maykinmedia/open-inwoner/docs/configuration/general.rst

     src/manage.py setup_configuration

-By default, ``setup_configuration`` checks if a configuration already exists and will stop executing if it finds one.
+By default, ``setup_configuration`` checks per configuration step if it is already configured and skips this step if that is the case.
 In order to overwrite an existing configuration, use:

 ::